MatthewWilliamNoble/Data-Camp-Statements-of-Accomplishment/README.md

 	- Intermediate Python for Data Science
 	- Python Data Science Toolbox (Part 1)
   	- Intro to SQL for Data Science
-  	- Joining Data in SQL (in progress following updates to courses)
+  	- Joining Data in SQL
   	- Introduction to Relational Databases in SQL
   	- Importing Data in Python (Part 1)
   	- Importing Data in Python (Part 2)